Iframely API: Meta

 If you need a simple category for media type, and our primary rel array isn’t simple enough, you can use this medium field.
 It’s analog of the type field in oEmbed.

 "Article" is for web pages that identify as such.
+"Link" is for links that do not fall into any other category and that webmasters optimized for social-sharing.
 The other general links will have no medium field at all.

 Attribution